 Where was I going with all this??
 Oh, yeah.
 Ok so that is my extremely long disclosure about the many pouring pictures in this post.
 Moving on from my random thoughts to something actually related to this recipe which is so scrumptious.
 This bread is awesome!
 The outside is crisp and grainy from the melted sugar, and the inside is sticky and moist like the inside of a cinnamon roll.
 This totally satisfied my cinnamon sugar craving and was so easy to make.
 Enjoy!!

-See Also: Oreo Truffles
+See Also: Homemade Bread

 Printable Recipe